-During 2018-19 there has been a decrease in the amount of land available for employment use.
-A land take up of 3.8 hectares has seen the total employment land supply reduce to 246.2 hectares.
-It is estimated that 75 hectares of the available employment land is developable within five years of 2019, with just over three quarters of this falling within the Knowsley Business Park Principal Regeneration Area.
+During 2019-20 there has was a decrease in the amount of land available for employment use.
+A land take-up of 0.5 hectares saw the total employment land supply reduce to 245.7 hectares.
+It is estimated that 72 hectares of the available employment land is developable within five years of 2020, with just over three quarters of this falling within the "Knowsley Business Park Principal Regeneration Area".

-17.8 hectares of land was developed for employment use and 65,064 square metres of employment floorspace was completed during 2018/19, mostly for "general industrial" or "logistics and warehousing' purposes.
-This represented a significant rise in completions since the previous monitoring round however it is not a surprise with the last monitoring report acknowledging that the 'acceleration of growth within the borough will pave the way for increased development activity again in the years ahead'.
+Just 0.8 hectares of land was developed for employment use and 2,842 square metres of employment floorspace was completed during 2019-20, mostly for "general industrial" purposes.
+This represented a decrease in completions compared to the previous monitoring rounds.